St. Patrick's Cathedral - Plan Your Visit

 - Learn about Jonathan Swift, a former Dean of St. Patrick's.

 Built in honour of Ireland’s patron saint, Saint Patrick’s Cathedral stands beside the well where Saint Patrick is said to have baptised the Irish people into Christianity.
 Part of Ireland’s history for over 800 years, St. Patrick’s Cathedral is one of the most popular visitor attractions in Dublin.
 Saint Patrick’s Cathedral offers visitors a compelling cultural experience and is one of the most spectacular buildings in Ireland.

-Visit St. Patrick's Cathedral, along with five other great Dublin attractions with the DoDublin Culture Ticket!
+Visit St. Patrick's Cathedral, along with five other great Dublin attractions with the DoDublin Days Out Card!

 Why visit St. Patrick’s Cathedral?

 St. Patrick's Cathedral is the National Cathedral of the Church of Ireland and is Ireland's largest cathedral.
 The Cathedral now serves as a place of worship, a visitor attraction and as a host for many iconic events.

 Built in 1220, the Cathedral hosts services (twice daily Sunday - Friday).
 At the stunning cathedral, visitors will see a selection of artifacts relating to Jonathan Swift.
 Jonathan Swift, the author of Gulliver’s Travels, was Dean of Saint Patrick’s Cathedral in the 1700s and he is one of many burials on site.

 The cathedral also features a Discovery Space with iPads playing sounds from the choir and touch screen technology illuminating the cathedral’s long history.
 Perhaps more than any other building in Ireland, Saint Patrick’s Cathedral embodies the history and heritage of all Irish people of all backgrounds from the earliest times to the present day.